niranjankala/niranjankala.github.io/_posts/2024-05-09-unleashing-the-power-of-azure-ai-a-comprehensive-guide-to-text-to-speech-applications.md

 6. After the deployment is completed, click on the Go to resource button.

     ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjgpYYceNITLa8dodlTX5IjoS_-zCS-973TLyVzcR31XaMV-_DMs4Y96vh7sdKRyZ7ihwwQsGunj4tlyOEBjkt-AbeNTEa3uLm-OZUUyIXNqKIseGH3cSlWcK3dkyn3F65LDcbq4uI4CiCwNKB-kL-p6-fjpNo8UTgrvdqEl7Pnf2v3gfNC_Xd9mxU-esID/s16000/4_Create_AI_Service.png)
-7. In your AzureAI-text-speechXX window, navigate to the Resource Management section, and click on Keys and Endpoints.
+7. In your AzureAI-text-speechXX window, navigate to the Resource Management section and click on Keys and Endpoints.

     ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEisllN83LC4SDPCqzHja9w9CC8IrMhTG9TUnJCfUXf32_4_kReX_SfSmcSTddBIVnXPFVc5XXH7h4e3qCuS5K30_jnzH6m0Kjh7E4yw-qRd6_kO2z-wBUCAV_SWqE_9gfY9UAML9Ucs4nTTRY0Kra3alescfefxY6bCnELDLWtBOo1aaZiyRQxu4FQ5CnZi/s16000/5_AI_Service_Keys_Endpoints_1.png)
-8. Configure the account settings according to your requirements.In Keys and Endpoints page, copy KEY1, Region, and Endpoint values and paste them in a notepad as shown in the below image, then Save the notepad later use.
+8. Configure the account settings according to your requirements.In the Keys and Endpoints page, copy KEY1, Region, and Endpoint values and paste them into a notepad as shown in the below image, then Save the notepad for later use.

     ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjSAMWhXbO7h6R5k3mxNOEBvQ8JEdjUcY2IBaSsamdLHw-fPBpJ70SUEso6lHHOtxnNfmUbz9Iiehl7OmiuInkU-4s5EG-LHEAl-GNsVridKACyu63pSwm6ODqMvB__txu7gEkhOb4uowKTU8lRTE8H5ff5g8ZWor3ImguTFPE1ifXnOpDbltFM8YvWtKs5/s16000/6_AI_Service_Copy_Keys_Endpoints.png)

 **Step 2: Create your text to speech application**

 1. In the Azure portal, click on the **\[>\_\] (Cloud Shell)** button at the top of the page to the right of the search box.
 A Cloud Shell pane will open at the bottom of the portal.
 The first time you open the Cloud Shell, you may be prompted to choose the type of shell you want to use (**Bash** or **PowerShell**).
 Select **Bash**.
-If you don't see this option, then skip this step.
+If you don't see this option, then you can go ahead and skip this step.

     ![6wavjic5.jpg](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgsNgi41jQcIfpEO881ash2xqqUjYIjnrCNDTmqwel4qhy1fvrQFUX46FPDgc-TDANYRDZzBtcgvRrMesvqZzgX2EmEne44K3r3WQ3gHAx4sNqRYVr-FQ9hCkv999-1GaIvenGjCFQvnkdf1e73T6U5Ce-5wa5hX7NtR1Io0Oe2vAkUZMYq6FTAH6AtCpKH/s16000/1_Open_Azure_Cloud_Shell.jpg)